sakai-mirror/melete/trunk/readme/readme.txt

 	To build and deploy(using Maven version 2), run 'mvn clean install sakai:deploy'

 	NOTE: For Oracle, you will need to apply a patch to handle NULL values.
-There is no patch available for melete-2.5.1.Feel free to contact us at dev@etudes.org for melete-2.4.5 patch that you can work from.
+There is no patch available for Melete 2.5.1.Feel free to contact us at dev@etudes.org for melete-2.4.5 patch that you can work from.

 6. Database Configuration